Zara (retailer): Products

 Zara stores have men's and women's clothing as well as children's clothing (Zara Kids).
 Zara Home designs are located in European stores.
 The majority of Zara customers are aged between 18 and about 35.
 After products are designed, they take 10 to 15 days to reach the stores.
 All of the clothing is processed through the distribution center in Spain.
 New items are inspected, sorted, tagged, and loaded into trucks.
 In most cases, the clothing is delivered within 48 hours.
 Zara produces over 450 million items per year.
 Zara also includes accessories, shoes, swimwear, beauty and perfumes.
 In May 2021, Zara launched its first beauty line, ZARA Beauty.
 Under its Zara Home line, Zara launched what is believed to be the first detergent that reduces the abrasion of textile microfibres during washing.
-It is claimed the solution, jointly developed by Inditex and BASF Home Care and I&I Solutions Europe in Spain and Germany, can reduce the release of microfibres by up to 80 per cent, depending on fabric type and washing conditions.
+It is claimed the solution, jointly developed by Inditex and BASF Home Care and I&I Solutions Europe in Spain and Germany, can reduce the release of microfibres by up to 80 percent, depending on fabric type and washing conditions.

+In September 2026, Zara released its autumn outerwear collection, featuring traditional outerwear silhouettes, such as trench coats, leather jackets, bombers, and wool coats, updated with non traditional patterns, funnel necklines, contrasting collars, and unconventional colors.

 Manufacturing and distribution

 Reportedly, Zara needs just one week to develop a new product and get it to stores, compared to the six-month industry average, and makes roughly 40,000 designs of which around 12,000 new designs are selected and produced each year.
 Zara has a policy of zero advertising; the company preferred to invest a percentage of revenues in opening new stores instead.

 Zara set up its own factory in La Coruña (a city known for its textile industry) in 1980 and upgraded to reverse milk-run-type production and distribution facilities in 1990.
 This approach, designed by Toyota Motor Corp., was called the just-in-time (JIT) system.
 It enabled the company to establish a business model that allows self-containment throughout the stages of materials, manufacture, product completion, and distribution to stores worldwide within just a few days.

-Most of the products Zara sells are manufactured in Spain, Portugal, China, Turkey, Morocco, Bangladesh and more recently - Armenia.
+Most of the products Zara sells are manufactured in Spain, Portugal, China, Turkey, Pakistan, Morocco, Bangladesh and more recently - Armenia.
 While some competitors outsource all production to Asia, Zara manufactures its most fashionable items – half of all its merchandise – at a dozen company-owned factories in Spain (particularly in Galicia), Portugal (northern part) and Turkey.
 Clothes with a longer shelf life, such as basic T-shirts, are outsourced to low-cost suppliers, mainly in Asia.